 Chiauranib

-Chiauranib, a new molecular entity exclusively discovered by the company with global patent protection, is a three-pathway tumor-targeting inhibitor with a novel mechanism.
-Chiauranib selectively inhibits the protein kinase targets related to tumor occurrence and development including Aurora B, CSF1R, VEGFR/PDGFR/c-Kit, exerts a multi-directional and broad-spectrum anti-tumor effect in inhibiting tumor cell proliferation, anti-tumor neovascularization, and regulating tumor immune microenvironment, and has shown good efficacy and safety in clinical trials of last-line tumor monotherapy.
+Chiauranib is a new molecular entity exclusively discovered by the company with global patent protection, featuring a novel mechanism as a triple-pathway tumor-targeting inhibitor.
+Chiauranib selectively inhibits protein kinase targets related to tumorigenesis and tumor development, including Aurora B, CSF1R, and VEGFR/PDGFR/c-Kit.
+It exerts multi-directional and broad-spectrum anti-tumor effects by inhibiting tumor cell proliferation, suppressing tumor angiogenesis, and regulating the tumor immune microenvironment, demonstrating favorable efficacy and safety in clinical trials of monotherapy for end-line tumor treatment.

-• By the end of the reporting period, all 12 clinical study sites for phase 1b/2 clinical trial of Chiauranib in the United States had been put into operation, and the escalation of the third dose (65 mg) had been completed without dose-limiting toxicity (DLT) observed.
-The dose exploration at higher doses for this regimen was agreed upon by the FDA in Mar.
-2025.
+• All 12 clinical study sites for the phase Ib/II trial of Chiauranib in the United States have been operational, and the third dose level (65 mg) has completed escalation without any dose-limiting toxicity (DLT) observed.
+The FDA approved the exploration of higher doses under this protocol in March 2025.